FlorianMichael/DietrichEvents/README.md

+**This project has been discontinued in favour of [DietrichEvents2](https://github.com/FlorianMichael/DietrichEvents2) which is faster and has more features.**

 # DietrichEvents
 A fast and feature rich but still easy to use Event library for Java

-#### Note: [DietrichEvents2](https://github.com/FlorianMichael/DietrichEvents2) is out!
-It's the recommended version to use, as it's faster and has more features.

 ## Contact
 If you encounter any issues, please report them on the